Gord Dineen: Pittsburgh Penguins (1988–1992)

-Dineen made his debut with the Pittsburgh Penguins on December 23, 1988, earning no points in a 2–2 tie against the New Jersey Devils.
+Dineen made his debut with the Penguins on December 23, 1988, earning no points in a 2–2 tie against the New Jersey Devils.
 On December 31, Dineen earned his first point as a Penguin, an assist on a goal by Mario Lemieux in an 8–6 victory.
-On February 14, Dineen scored his first goal with Pittsburgh against Jacques Cloutier of the Buffalo Sabres and added an assist in a 7–3 win.
+On February 14, Dineen scored his first goal with Pittsburgh against Jacques Cloutier of Buffalo Sabres and added an assist in a 7–3 win.
 With the Penguins in 1988–89, Dineen played in 38 games, scoring a goal and three points.
 In the playoffs, Dineen added two assists in 11 games.

 In 1989–90, Dineen played in 69 games with the Penguins, scoring a goal and eight points, while earning a career-high 125 penalty minutes.
 Dineen played most of the 1990–91 with the Muskegon Lumberjacks of the IHL, where Dineen scored one goal and 15 points in 40 games.
 In five playoff games with Muskegon, Dineen had two assists.
 In nine games with Pittsburgh during the 1990–91 season, Dineen had no points.

 The 1991–92 season was mostly spent in Muskegon.
 In 79 games with the Lumberjacks, Dineen had eight goals and 45 points.
 In the post-season, Dineen scored two goals and six points in 14 games, as Muskegon lost to the Kansas City Blades in the Turner Cup finals.
 Dineen also appeared in one game with the Penguins during 1991–92, getting no points.

 Following the season, Dineen was granted free agency.

 Ottawa Senators (1992–1994)

 Dineen signed with the expansion Ottawa Senators on August 31, 1992.
 The Senators assigned Dineen to the San Diego Gulls of the IHL to begin the 1992–93 season.
 With the Gulls, Dineen had six goals and 29 points in 41 games, earning a promotion to the Senators.
-Dineen played in his first game with Ottawa on January 21, 1993, where he was held without a point in a 7–2 loss to the Minnesota North Stars.
-On February 8, Dineen earned his first two points with the Senators, both assists, in a 4–2 win over the Buffalo Sabres.
+Dineen played in his first game with Ottawa on January 21, 1993, where he was held without a point in a 7–2 loss to Minnesota North Stars.
+On February 8, Dineen earned his first two points with the Senators, both assists, in a 4–2 win over Buffalo Sabres.
 On February 25, Dineen scored his first goal with the Senators against Tom Barrasso of the Pittsburgh Penguins and added an assist in a 2–1 win.
 In 32 games with Ottawa, Dineen had two goals and six points.

 In 1993–94, Dineen returned to the Senators.
 With 17 games remaining in the season, the Senators named Dineen captain of the club for the rest of the year.
 Overall, in a career high 77 games, Dineen did not score a goal, but had 21 assists.
 After the season, Dineen became a free agent.